jminor/cardmaker/README.md

 ```
 % cd cardmaker/example
-% python ../cardmaker.py --data all_your_base.csv --output output/
+% python3 ../cardmaker.py --data all_your_base.csv --output output/
 ```

 *NOTE: Each time you run CardMaker, all of the output SVG and PNG images will be overwritten.*